mohitpai/journey-optimizer.en/help/using/rn/inline-messages-steps.md

 ## Before the third and last iteration (September 5){#migration-step-4}

-Check that there is no more closed journeys.
+Check that there are no more closed journeys.

 Between August 1st and September 5, you will need to validate that everything has been migrated and that there are no journeys list, otherwise they will be deprecated on September 5.